gbouras13/plassembler/README.md

 * If you have sufficient hybrid sequencing data, Plassembler will theoretically recover assemblies of all non-chromosomal replicons, including phages and phage-plasmids
 * A good example of this is the _Vibrio campbellii DS40M4_  example, where Plassembler recovered the assembly of phage phiX174, albeit it was from sequencing spike-in contamination in that case.

-5. Metagenomes

-* `plassembler` is not recommended for recovering plasmids from complicated diverse metagenome assemblies.
-* This is because Unicycler is not recommended for metagenomes, as it does not handle diverse samples.
-* However, if you think you have reasonably simple metagenomic samples with long reads, in theory `plassembler` could be used.
-* We tested `plassembler` on the R10.4 sequenced ZymoBIOMICS HMW Standard sequenced in this [paper](https://www.nature.com/articles/s41592-022-01539-7), and it successfully recovered the two plasmids present in the 7 strains present in that mock community.

 ## Quality Control